 Material Interest Between Another Governor and Staff - None

-Mark Dickson - Parent Governor
+Mark Dickson - Local Authority Governor

 Responsibilities - History & Geography, Link Training, GDPR & Benchmarking, Maths

-Term of Office Ends - October 2025
+Term of Office Ends - October 2029

 Interests Affecting the School - None